 <Note to production: restart numbering below at ‘a.’>

-Answers will vary; however, students may discuss the appearance of temperature scales in relation to media.
+Student answers will vary; however, students may discuss the appearance of temperature scales in relation to the media.
 Students who are exposed to American TV will probably have heard about Fahrenheit.
 Students with more of a scientific interest may have heard of Kelvin.

 Classroom activity: Practicing with temperature scales